• All Recipes

 Can I use a plant-based milk or lactose-free milk?

-I honestly cannot speak to how these lactose-free or non dairy products will react to the process but I do know that you can make this cottage cheese recipe with low fat, skim milk or non-fat type of milk.
-If you try it with goat milk, nut milks, or a lactose-free milk let me know how it goes!
+I honestly cannot speak to how these lactose-free or non-dairy products will react to the process, but I do know that you can make this cottage cheese recipe with low-fat, skim milk, or non-fat type of milk.
+If you try it with goat milk, nut milks, or a lactose-free milk, let me know how it goes!

 How will I know if my cottage cheese has gone bad?

 There are a few different ways to know if your cottage cheese is beginning to spoil.
 I employ the sight-smell-taste rule.
-Sight: is it showing signs of mold?
-Smell: is there a rancid sour milk scent or does it smell foul?
-Taste: trust your taste buds here.
+Sight: Is it showing signs of mold?
+Smell: Is there a rancid sour milk scent or does it smell foul?
+Taste: Trust your taste buds here.
 Is it overly tangy or does it taste sour?
-If the answer is yes to any of these and you’re past the 7 day mark, the cottage cheese has likely spoiled.
+If the answer is yes to any of these and you're past the 7-day mark, the cottage cheese has likely spoiled.
 When in doubt, toss it out.

 Homemade Cottage Cheese with Lemon Juice